Hemophilia and other coagulation disorders: neurologic aspects

 Collect at least a cc of cerebrospinal fluid in each of the 4 plastic tubes, starting with tube 1.
 If the CSF flow is too slow, changing the needle position might enhance the flow.
 At the end of collecting the CSF, replace the stylet, and remove the needle.
 After applying brief pressure at the puncture site, clean the area, apply a sterile dressing, and place the patient in the supine position.

 Post procedure varies between hospitals and outpatient clinics.
 Lying flat in bed with rest for 1 to 4 hours is generally the rule.
 However, there is no clear evidence suggesting that routine bed rest after dural puncture is beneficial for the prevention of postprocedural headache (01).
+Peralta and colleagues looked at the utility of a single prophylactic intrathecal morphine to decrease the incidence or severity of postdural puncture headache and did not find any meaningful benefit (27).

 At times, bedside lumbar puncture could prove difficult for even the most experienced, confident operator.
 Under these circumstances one should not shy away from asking another qualified person to do the procedure or consider doing the procedure under fluoroscopy.